 Division 1 — General

+[Heading inserted: Gazette 27 Oct 1966 p.
+2778.]

 24. Term used: authorised officer

 For the purposes of this Part the term authorised officer means the chief executive officer of a local government or an officer duly appointed by a local government to grant permits for the purposes of this Part.